Add more patients and grow your medical business in 5 easy steps

 You can also create a Youtube channel to give wellness tips, discuss and answer questions about general health issues, announce local health programs and also give positive information about your medical practice.
 The Youtube channel can be promoted through your other social media sites and it can be used to engage with other prominent organizations in your community.
 This way a lot of people can get to know about your business.

 Step #3 Use more Technology

-Coordinate your administrative services through online appointments/patient portals instead of phone calls.
-This would be a great hit among young patients.
-Patients like to be organized and use latest technology and apps through mobile phones to check the availability of appointments.
-If you make it easy for them, there will be a good word of mouth advertisement that will spread in your favor.
+Coordinate your administrative services through online appointments/patient portals(they need to be up to date and working well and quickly) instead of phone calls.
+This would be a great hit among younger patients.
+People generally don’t want to waste time or call to make appointments and they can avoid that by using your latest technology and apps through their phones to check the availability of appointments.
+If you make it easy for them to come in, there will be a good word of mouth advertisement that will spread in your favor.

 Step #4 Create ‘Potential Patient’ Engagement

 Do you or your representative participate in fundraising events or community service projects?
 Community service is a great way to get noticed and build a positive image for your medical practice.
 If you are known to contribute to a charitable cause, such as a silent auction or cancer walk, take it as a chance to let people know about your business and organize another event, like a dinner-dance that would benefit a nearby school.
 Always accept invitations to a conference / discussion that gives you the opportunity to expand your network.
 Be proactive to support a new community in all means you can and you will get noticed by new people who will definitely become, or refer to you, your potential patients.